Ex-forces chief says military spending must rise for UK

 “The Government now finds itself in a very difficult situation,” he told the BBC Radio 4 Today programme.

-“It faces this problem this problem at a time when the world is a more dangerous place, when the range of threats is more diverse, but precisely the time when a post-Brexit Britain aspires to rebrand and reassert itself as a global player.”
+“It faces this problem at a time when the world is a more dangerous place, when the range of threats is more diverse, but precisely the time when a post-Brexit Britain aspires to rebrand and reassert itself as a global player.”

 Lord Houghton, who stood down as the chief of the defence staff in 2016, said the public had been “deluded” into thinking that Britain was set to gain major new military capabilities when the funding was not there to pay for them.